Agriculture: Nectarine Pest Management Guidelines

 6 MBC = Methyl benzimidazole carbamate

-7 Fungicide is generally considered to have systemic action based on performance data, but this characteristic has not been necessarily proven experimentally using more rigorous assays (e.g., radioactively labeled compounds).
+7 Unsure or lacking scientific evidence.
+These fungicides are generally considered to have systemic action based on performance data, but may not have been proven using lab assays (e.g. radioactively labeled compounds).

 8 Resistance has been found in California for certain fungicides with a single-site mode of action.
 To reduce the risk of resistance development, take the mode of action into account when choosing a fungicide.
 At the beginning of a treatment program, use a fungicide with a multi-site mode of action; for subsequent applications rotate or mix fungicides with different mode of action FRAC numbers.
 Use labeled rates (preferably the upper range) of the single-site fungicides, and limit the total number of applications per season.

-Acknowledgment: Adaskaveg et al., 2022.
+Acknowledgment: Adaskaveg et al., 2025.
 Fungicides, Bactericides, Biocontrols, and Natural Products for Deciduous Tree Fruit and Nut, Citrus, Strawberry, and Vine Crops in California.
-(PDF)

 Feedback